SYSNOMINAL|BUILDv2026.01.01|REGIONSELF_HOST

 Notes

-A evidence snapshot is a preserved reading of what a system believed was true at the moment it chose an outcome.
+An evidence snapshot is a preserved reading of what your application believed was true at a specific decision moment.

 MENTAL MODEL

-Treat StateMirror like an oscilloscope or a flight recorder:
+Treat StateMirror like an oscilloscope or flight recorder:

 • You choose where to probe.